tobidcoder/deskree/README.md

 # Main service
 SETTING UP GCP ON YOUR SYSTERM
 1. Download and Install python
-2. Install gcloud i.e brew install --cask google-cloud-SDK
+2. Install gcloud e.g brew install --cask google-cloud-SDK
-3. Then initiate gcloud
+3. Then initiate gcloud gcloud init
-4. gcloud init
-5. Login
+4. Login
-6. Choose project or enter project id or create a new project
+5. Choose project or enter project id or create a new project
-7. Run: gcloud compute --zone and --region flag to set your zone and region
+6. Run: gcloud compute --zone and --region flag to set your zone and region
 * For help run : gcloud help config
 * Run `gcloud --help` to see the Cloud Platform services you can interact with.
 * And run `gcloud help COMMAND` to get help on any gcloud command.